Our School Vision and Values

-Kennington CE Academy is a church school.
+Kennington CE Academy is a Church of England school.
 We are an inclusive community where Christian Vision and Values empower us.
 We work with pride and passion to create life-long learners who fulfil their potential as God intended.
 If we work together, we will be the very best that we can be; achieving, celebrating and succeeding whilst having fun.

 Our Christian Values are overarched with the main value of Respect.